 - If your programme runs on a 5-day (weekday) cycle, then Monday is rotation day 1, Tuesday is rotation day 2, and so on.

-- Save the file as CSV format, upload and click Next.
+- Save the file in CSV format, upload and click Next.

 If you need any assistance with any of the above imports or have any questions about the best transition options for your school, please email us at email@example.com and we will be happy to help.